amirhosein2015/FinLedger/README.md

 - **Professional PDF Export:** Integrated **QuestPDF** engine to generate audit-ready Trial Balance reports with enterprise-grade layouts and automatic pagination.
 - **Demo Data Seeding:** Built-in automated seeding engine to generate complex, balanced financial scenarios for instant testing and demonstration.

+### 🛡️ Automated Quality Assurance
+FinLedger is guarded by a multi-layered testing suite to ensure financial accuracy and architectural purity:
+- **Domain Invariant Protection:** Rigorous testing of the `JournalEntry` aggregate root to prevent unbalanced transactions or illegal state transitions.
+- **Architectural Guardrails:** Automated tests that verify modular boundaries, ensuring that the Domain layer remains pure and no prohibited dependencies (e.g., Infrastructure -> Domain) are introduced during development.
+- **Application Logic Verification:** Mocking external concerns with **NSubstitute** to verify command handlers, concurrency locks, and reliable messaging (Outbox).

 ---

 ## 🕹️ End-to-End Scenario: The Life of a Transaction